publicidadeja/Check2B/README.md

     *   **3.2.
 Add Site Key to Environment Variables:**
         *   In your `.env` file (and on your Vercel deployment environment variables), set `NEXT_PUBLIC_RECAPTCHA_SITE_KEY` to the **Chave do Site (Site Key)** you just copied.

     *   **3.3.
-Configure App Check in Firebase Console:**
+Configure App Check Provider in Firebase Console:**
         *   Go to your [Firebase Console](https://console.firebase.google.com/) > Project.
         *   Navigate to "App Check" (under "Build" or "Release & Monitor" in the left sidebar).
-        *   Click on the "Apps" tab.
+        *   Click on the **"Apps"** tab.
 Find your web application in the list and click on it (or register it if not present).
         *   Under "Provedores de atestado", click on "reCAPTCHA v3".
         *   Paste the **Chave do Site (Site Key)** (the same one you put in your `.env` file) into the appropriate field.
         *   Save the reCAPTCHA v3 configuration.
-        *   **Importante (Aplicar App Check aos Serviços):** Depois de configurar o provedor (reCAPTCHA v3), o próximo passo crucial é **ativar a aplicação do App Check** para os serviços do Firebase que você deseja proteger.
-            *   Ainda na seção 'App Check' do console do Firebase (onde você acabou de configurar o provedor), procure uma lista ou cartões representando os serviços do Firebase (por exemplo, Cloud Functions, Realtime Database, Cloud Storage, Cloud Firestore).
-Esta seção pode se chamar "Serviços" ou estar integrada na página principal do App Check.
-            *   Clique em cada serviço que sua aplicação utiliza e para o qual você deseja proteção (especialmente **Cloud Functions**, pois as funções deste projeto têm `enforceAppCheck: true`).
-            *   Dentro da configuração de cada serviço, você encontrará um botão ou chave para **'Aplicar' (Enforce)** ou **'Ativar aplicação de políticas'**.
-Certifique-se de que esta opção esteja ativada.
-            *   Se você não aplicar o App Check aos seus Cloud Functions, as chamadas para eles serão bloqueadas.

     *   **3.4.
+Understanding App Check Enforcement for Services:**
+        *   **For Cloud Functions (Callable):** The enforcement is primarily handled **in your code**.
+In `functions/index.js`, your callable functions use `onCall({ enforceAppCheck: true }, ...)`.
+If you've configured the reCAPTCHA v3 provider correctly in the "Apps" tab (step 3.3), App Check will be active for these functions.
+There is no separate "Aplicar" button for Cloud Functions in the "APIs" tab of the App Check console like there is for Firestore or Storage.
+        *   **For Other Services (Firestore, Storage, Realtime Database):** If you want to protect these services with App Check, you would navigate to the **"APIs"** tab in the App Check section of the Firebase Console (as seen in your screenshot).
+There, you would select the service (e.g., "Cloud Firestore") and click "Aplicar" or "Monitorar" to enable App Check enforcement or monitoring for that specific service.
+This project currently does not have specific App Check rules for Firestore/Storage, relying on Security Rules for those.

+    *   **3.5.
 (Optional but Recommended for Localhost) App Check Debug Token:**
         *   For testing on `localhost`, App Check might block requests unless you use a debug token.
-        *   In the Firebase Console > App Check > Apps tab > Your Web App > (click the three-dot menu) > "Manage debug tokens".
+        *   In the Firebase Console > App Check > **"Apps"** tab > Your Web App > (click the three-dot menu) > "Manage debug tokens".
         *   Click "Add debug token" and generate a new token.
         *   Copy this token and add it to your `.env` file:
             `NEXT_PUBLIC_APPCHECK_DEBUG_TOKEN=PASTE_YOUR_DEBUG_TOKEN_HERE`
         *   The application code in `src/lib/firebase.ts` is already set up to use this environment variable if present on `localhost`.

-    *   **3.5.
-Register Production Domains:**
+    *   **3.6.
+Register Production Domains (reCAPTCHA Console):**
         *   **After deploying your application**, remember to go back to the Google Cloud Console (reCAPTCHA settings for your key) and add your **production domain(s)** (e.g., `your-app.vercel.app`, `your-custom-domain.com`) to the list of allowed domains for your reCAPTCHA key.
 This ensures reCAPTCHA works on your live site.

 4.  **Create Users in Firebase Authentication:**